apify/crawlee/docs/guides/getting_started.md

 It might not be perfectly obvious where the data we saved using the previous command went, so let's break it down by environment:

-##### Dataset on the Apify Platform
+##### Dataset on the Apify platform

 Open any Run of your actor on the Platform and you will see a Dataset as one of the available tabs.
 Clicking on it will reveal basic information about the Dataset and a list of options that you can use to download your data.
-There are various formats such as JSON, XLSX or CSV available and there's also the possibility of downloading only Clean items, i.e. a filtered dataset with empty rows and hidden fields removed.
+There are various formats such as JSON, XLSX or CSV available and there's also the possibility of downloading only clean items, i.e. a filtered dataset with empty rows and hidden fields removed.

 ##### Local Dataset